d12frosted/elpa-mirror/gnu/vertico-readme.txt

 Vertico provides a performant and minimalistic vertical completion UI based on the default completion system.
-The main focus of Vertico is to provide a UI which behaves /correctly/ under all circumstances.
+The focus of Vertico is to provide a UI which behaves /correctly/ under all circumstances.
 By reusing the built-in facilities system, Vertico achieves /full compatibility/ with built-in Emacs completion commands and completion tables.
-Vertico only provides the completion UI but aims to be highly flexible, extensible and modular.
+Vertico only provides the completion UI but aims to be highly flexible, extendable and modular.
 Additional enhancements are available as [extensions] or [complementary packages].
 The code base is small and maintainable.
 The main `vertico.el' package is only about 600 lines of code without white space and comments.